 - The customer feedback loop allows teams to keep more of their existing customers, which is better than finding new ones.

-- It helps build customer engagement, knowing customers’ needs and expectations for the products and services they offer.
+- It helps build customer engagement by knowing customers’ needs and expectations for their products and services.

 - Build a long-term relationship with clients and earn trust and loyalty.